l3blonde/golden-retriever-website/README.md

 - Branch: staging

 ## Google Analytics Events
-The website tracks the following custom events:
+The website tracks the following events:
 - `gallery_image_click`: When a user clicks on a gallery image
+- `page_loaded`: Time a page is loaded

+## Custom Events
-- `gallery_image_view`: When a gallery image comes into view
+- `gallery_image_click`: When a user clicks on a gallery image

 ## Custom Dimensions
 The following custom dimensions are used in Google Analytics: